omar11reda22/omar11reda22/README.md

 --------------

 I've been learning a Code ,Im a .NET Developer, why!?
 Because I Love Microsoft,I hope to become a CEO there,Belief in Change can make a person crazy
+I’m currently a trainee in Professional Development and BI-infused CRM track at ITI.
+[PD][ITI][.NET]

 * 🌍  I'm based in Egypt
 * 🖥️  See my portfolio at [omar11reda22](http://github.com/omar11reda22)